sandeepkrjha/calculator/Tweepy/README.md

 ```
 you can also visit http://pythoncentral.io/introduction-to-tweepy-twitter-for-python/ for more help.

-As shown in the code you need four things.
+As shown in the code you need four things

  * Consumer_key
  * Consumer_key_secret
  * access_token